Rev. Dr. Dru Johnson, Director

 Abigail Smith, Administrator

-Abby Smith is a senior studying Politics, Philosophy, and Economics at The King’s College.
-Her eyes were first opened to the shocking yet beautiful content of the Hebrew Bible in her freshman Introduction to the Literature of the Hebrew Scriptures class with Dr. Dru Johnson.
+Abigail Smith has been with the Center for Hebraic Thought since its inception, and has enjoyed directing marketing and back-end operations.
+She is a senior studying Politics, Philosophy, and Economics at The King’s College.
+Miss Smith’s eyes were first opened to the shocking yet beautiful content of the Hebrew Bible in her freshman Introduction to the Literature of the Hebrew Scriptures class with Dr. Dru Johnson.
 Since then, she has been thirsty for resources about the intellectual world of the Scripture.
-Studying at King’s on a full-ride scholarship, Miss Smith founded a pro-life student organization and is the administrative assistant of King’s Vice President Dr. Kimberly Thornbury.
-She previously was a licensed insurance agent in California and a high school debate champion and coach.
+Studying at King’s on a full-ride scholarship, Miss Smith founded a pro-life student organization and is the director of Interregnum, a series of campus-wide competitions at King’s.

 Rabbi Dr. Joshua Berman